kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ## Prerequisites

-* Authenticating with IBM Cloud
+* Authenticate with IBM Cloud

+  Log into IBM Cloud using the [IBM Cloud Command Line Interface (CLI)](https://www.ibm.com/cloud/cli) as follows:

   ```shell
   ibmcloud login
   ```

-* Accessing the IBM Cloud cluster
+* Create and access to a Kubernetes cluster on IKS

-  If you do not have access to a cluster created with IBM Cloud Kubernetes Service, follow the [Create an IBM Cloud cluster](/docs/ibm/create-cluster) guide to create a cluster.
+  To deploy Kubeflow on IBM Cloud, you need a cluster running on IKS.
+If you don't have a cluster running, follow the [Create an IBM Cloud cluster](/docs/ibm/create-cluster) guide.

-  Run following command to switch the Kubernetes context and access the cluster.
+  Run the following command to switch the Kubernetes context and access the cluster:

   ```shell
   ibmcloud ks cluster config --cluster <cluster_name>
   ```